nginxinc/NGINX-Demos/nginx-swarm-demo/README.md

-# Load balancing in Docker Swarm (Docker 1.12) with NGINX F/OSS and NGINX Plus with autoscaling
+# Load balancing in Docker Swarm with NGINX F/OSS and NGINX Plus with autoscaling

 ## Overview